 Using the

-, create a from-root, targeting the main entity class, and add all needed joins:Root<Team> teamRoot = query.from(Team.class); Join<Team,Responsibility> responsibilityJoin = teamRoot.joinSet("responsibilities"); Join<Responsibility,Person> personJoin = responsibilityJoin.join("person");
+query, create a from-root, targeting the main entity class, and add all needed joins:Root<Team> teamRoot = query.from(Team.class); Join<Team,Responsibility> responsibilityJoin = teamRoot.joinSet("responsibilities"); Join<Responsibility,Person> personJoin = responsibilityJoin.join("person");

 -